forestgrape/coronavirus/index.md

 <!-- 5.12.21: As RNA vaccines turned out they don't tame SARS-CoV-2, from a coronavirus perspective alone the benefits of mass vaccination unclear.-->

-> - 14./15.1.22  How this page was communicated/marketed or better often not communicated was overall bad/didn't work.
+> - 14./15.1.22  How this page was communicated/marketed or better often not communicated often was bad/didn't work.
 Many successful projects were done good enough they spread on their own, which is challenging in many aspects - here, some awkwardness, a messy presentation, missing rigor and controversial/unbiased comments may not have helped.
 More direct communication is attempted.
 Additionally the focus is more on basic science such as [Virion Viability](2_biological/virion_viability.md) or [Development and Localization of the Immunity](4_immunological/ontogenesis_and_locality_of_immunity.md).
 >
 > Findings and interpretations are stated, to the best knowledge, even-handed.
 Subjective comments (even possibly controversial), if considered appropriate, will still be done, especially when it's about basic human rights.